madacol/blog/Lazy loading images in HTML.md

-# img lazy loading in html
+# Lazy loading images in HTML

 To implement [[Lazy Loading]] to an `<img ... >` tag, add the attrbitue `loading=lazy`